Exporting to Turkey

 Supply of equipment

-Turkey is one of the world’s largest defence and security equipment importers.
+Turkey is one of the world’s largest security equipment importers.
 UK companies in the sector may find Turkey a profitable target market for their goods.

 Access to other markets

 One of Turkey’s strategic targets is to create a self-sufficient security industry sector.
 UK businesses that choose to work with Turkish partners in the sector will find it easier to access not only the Turkish market but other markets as well.

 Turkey is an important partner in building international security.
 There are a lot of opportunities on offer in the Turkish security sector for UK security businesses, especially in cyber security, energy, nuclear, airports and disaster relief.

 Turkish construction companies are among the world’s highest rated and most active.
 As the Turkish construction sector boom has slowed, Turkish businesses in the sector are now using their proven expertise to successfully explore other markets.
 UK companies can benefit from forming partnerships with them.